 You can also submit your writing and digital photographs to Libraries Tasmania.

 Email the COVID-19 Stories Project team at COVID19stories@education.tas.gov.au with details of your object and the story it tells, a photograph of it, and your contact details.
 The team will reply to you either by email or phone.
 If your submission is accepted, we will ask you to complete a donation/gift agreement and will organise the best way to receive your item(s).

 Where can I find more information about the project?

-Banner image: Hand-painted sign seen in Mount Stuart, courtesy of Helen Shield.
+Banner image: Hand-painted sign by Fern Townsend (aged 10) of Hobart / photographer Helen Shield.